Select an option below (or scroll down) for useful information about our school.

 While the school or PTA subsidise some trips, there are usually some costs that will need to be paid as they arise.

 We always need parent help to make these trips happen, both for transport and supervision, and really appreciate when parents/caregivers volunteer to help out.
+All parents/whaanau assisting with transport will be asked for proof of their full drivers license and current WOF and registration.

 Our school donation is $20 per term per child.
 This is not compulsory, but is needed to ensure we can offer quality learning experiences and resources.